 Tor vs VPN: What Are the Similarities and Differences?

-Last Updated on August 7, 2024 by Editorial
+Last Updated on May 26, 2025 by Editorial

 Tor and VPNs are two of the most popular privacy tools for enhancing online activities.
-However, they function in very different ways and today I’ll be diving into Tor vs VPN to help you understand them better.
+However, they function in very different ways, and today I’ll be diving into Tor vs VPN to help you understand them better.

 With so many online threats, including malicious hackers and surveillance, it’s crucial to find ways to protect your online privacy.
 If you want to keep yourself safe but don’t know which security tool to go for, then you’ve come to the right place.